 Then, the strong currency happens to fulfill other functions as means of circulation, when people begin to quote in dollars their operations, as a guarantee of a sale.

-Sometimes the monetary duality has been considered a necessary evil, but always with the purpose of achieving monetary reunification, extremely complex objective, outlined in the Guidelines of the Economic and Social Policy of the country, the program of transformations drawn up in 2011.
+Sometimes the monetary duality has been considered a necessary evil, but always to achieve monetary reunification, extremely complex objective, outlined in the Guidelines of the Economic and Social Policy of the country, the program of transformations drawn up in 2011.
 From its beginning, that duality accentuated the differentiation in access to consumption by the population.

-The monetary and exchange duality was conceived, from its beginnings, as a transitory process; however, it has spread far beyond in time and created economic, social and political difficulties.
+The monetary and exchange duality was conceived, from its beginnings, as a transitory process; however, it has spread far beyond time and created economic, social, and political difficulties.

-All the relations remained exactly the same, with the exception of the coffers of the Central Bank, to which a volume of foreign currency passed that up to that moment was in the hands of the population.
+All the relations remained the same, except the coffers of the Central Bank, to which a volume of foreign currency passed that up to that moment was in the hands of the population.
 As of that moment, in the monetary sphere the circulation of two currencies continued (CUP, Cuban pesos, and CUC, convertible Cuban pesos), under the characteristic that both are of national origin, but with dual currency.

-In reality, the CUC is anchored to the US dollar and, to date, a fixed rate of the Cuban peso has been established with respect to the CUC (24 or 25 pesos, for sale or purchase).
-In parallel, decisions were made to bring the prices of both currencies closer to the retail trade areas in Cuban pesos and CUC in the commercial circuits, in a group of consumer products, usually of high demand in Cuban pesos, with prices close to to the commercial area of market in CUC, according to the parity between both local currencies.
+In reality, the CUC is anchored to the US dollar, and, to date, a fixed rate of the Cuban peso has been established for the CUC (24 or 25 pesos, for sale or purchase).
+In parallel, decisions were made to bring the prices of both currencies closer to the retail trade areas in Cuban pesos and CUC in the commercial circuits, in a group of consumer products, usually of high demand in Cuban pesos, with prices close to to the commercial area of the market in CUC, according to the parity between both local currencies.

 Since 2005, steps have been taken to increase the number of minor retirements and gradually increase salaries in some priority entities.
 At the same time, the prices of some regulated foods and electricity increased.
 Immediately the level of income was reduced, particularly those who did not benefit from the increase in salaries and pensions, or this was insufficient.